 I have a background in academic research.
 I have worked as a researcher at the Universities of Leeds, Manchester and Salford, and I have published work around emotional processes in psychotherapy, counselling training, and experiences of shiatsu.

 I enjoy expressing my creativity through poetry and dance.
 I have practiced 5 Rhythms and Movement Medicine for many years.
-I am now an Apprentice practitioner (but not a teacher) of Movement Medicine.
+I have completed an Apprenticeship in Movement Medicine.

 BA (Hons) Psychology - University of Sheffield (1993)